 |5||Lincoln Akerman School||Hampton Falls, New Hampshire||7 – 8||LEGACY||18098|

-|6||California State College – Monterey Bay||Seaside, California||College||OTTER POP||18320|
+|6||California State University – Monterey Bay||Seaside, California||College||OTTER POP||18320|

 You can find out more about the Adopt-a-Float Initiative on the SOCCOM project website, including details for any teachers out there who would like to have their students involved.